davidgiven/fluxengine/doc/brother.md

 Different word processors use different disk formats --- the only one supported by FluxEngine is the 240kB 3.5" format.

+Apparently about 20% of Brother word processors have alignment issues which means that the disks can't be read by FluxEngine (because the tracks on the disk don't line up with the position of the head in a PC drive).
+The word processors themselves solved this by microstepping until they found where the real track is, but normal PC drives aren't capable of doing this.

+Using FluxEngine to *write* disks isn't a problem, so the simplest solution is to use FluxEngine to create a new disk, with the tracks aligned properly, and then use a word processor to copy the files you want onto it.
+The new disk can then be read and you can extract the files.
+Obviously this sucks if you don't actually have a word processor, but I can't do anything about that.

+If you find one of these misaligned disks then *please* [get in touch](https://github.com/davidgiven/fluxengine/issues/new); I want to investigate.

 Reading discs
 -------------